evercam/ex_nvr/README.md

 ### Docker

-To get started with `ex_nvr` it's preferrable and easy to run a docker image:
+To get started with `ex_nvr` it's preferable and easy to run a docker image:
 ```bash
 docker run --rm -it -p 4000:4000 --env-file .env ghcr.io/evercam/ex_nvr:latest
 ```